vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 while true; do http :8787/hello/spring-boot-3 ; sleep 1; done
 ```

 Run that on your local Unix-compatible shell.
 You could use tools like [ab](https://httpd.apache.org/docs/2.4/programs/ab.html) alternatively.
 This script uses `curl` to call the `/hello` endpoint every second.
 Allow it to run for a minute or two so Prometheus can collect metrics.
 Go to `http://localhost:3000/dashboards` and select `General`, then select the `Logs, Traces, Metrics` dashboard.
-You will see something like this:
+You will see a screen resembling the following:

 ![dashboard 1st](images/first-dashboard-screen.png)

 Look under 'latency for all' to see the observed latencies.
 There are free floating yellow/green X's, some which are circled in red - these are the Prometheus Exemplars correlating metrics with traces.
-The Prometheus Exemplar data is located by hovering over a X and revealing the Exemplar view box.
+The Prometheus Exemplar data is located by hovering over an 'X' and revealing the Exemplar view box.

 <img src="images/exemplar-data.png" alt="exemplar" width="480">

+Rather than clicking 'Query with Tempo,' enter a trace ID in the text box labeled 'Trace ID' to reveal logs and traces correlated to that trace ID.

-The Tempo panel displays trace information correlated by a `traceId`.
+The 'Trace View' panel displays trace details correlated by the searched trace ID.
+The 'Logs with trace ID' panel displays logs having that trace ID.

 ![dashboard 2nd](images/second-dashboard-screen.png)

-The service call has it's own distinct span that gets tied to the parent HTTP request.
+Finally, the service call has it's own distinct span that gets tied to the parent HTTP request.

 ![dashboard full](images/full-trace-view.png)